surbyxan/ID1206_Operative_Systems/Q[7]/README.txt

 ./Q7

-To run the code from the makefile: make run                // runs the file, make clean             // cleans up the compiled file
+To run the code from the makefile: make run                // complies and executes the file, make clean             // cleans up the compiled file